BillJr99/BillJr99.github.io/_software/iotframework.md

 Information about the architecture of this system can be found in my [Ph.D.
 Dissertation](/publication/dissertation) and on [this paper](/publication/iotdi2017) detailing the use of the framework on RFID-based sensor systems.

+This effort was supported in part by the National Science Foundation, the National Institutes of Health, and the Commonwealth of Pennsylvania.

 The packages for data collection and data processing, respectively, are hosted on GitHub at the following locations:

 | [![v1.0 Release DOI, 5/5/2020](https://zenodo.org/badge/DOI/10.5281/zenodo.3786933.svg)](https://doi.org/10.5281/zenodo.3786933) [IoT Data Collection Framework](https://github.com/drexelwireless/iot-sensor-framework) |